-Limp-Home and Fast STOP Recovery modes
+11.6 Limp-Home and Fast STOP Recovery modes

-The VCO has a minimum operating frequency, f{VCOMIN}.
-If the crystal frequency is not available due to a failure or due to long crystal start-up time, the MCU system clock can be supplied by the VCO.
-This mode of operation is called Limp-Home mode.
-This mode is only available if the VDDPLL supply voltage is at VDD level.
+If the crystal frequency is not available due to a crystal failure or a long crystal start-up time, the MCU system clock can be supplied by the VCO at its minimum operating frequency, f ${VCOMIN}$.
+This mode of operation is called Limp-Home Mode and is only available when the VDDPLL supply voltage is at VDD level (i.e. power supply for the PLL module is present).
+Upon power-up, the ability of the system to start in Limp-Home Mode is restricted to normal MCU modes only.

-The Clock Monitor (see section Clock Monitor) can detect the loss of the EXTALi external clock input signal, regardless of whether it is used as the source of MCU clocks or as the PLL reference clock.
-The clock monitor control bits CME and FCME are used to enable or disable the external clock detection.
+The Clock Monitor circuit (see section Clock Monitor) can detect the loss of EXTALi, the external clock input signal, regardless of whether this signal is used as the source for MCU clocks or as the PLL reference clock.
+The clock monitor control bits, CME and FCME, are used to enable or disable external clock detection.